 The eastern terminus of the Palatka-to-Lake Butler Trail is situated in close proximity to the western end of the Palatka-to-St. Augustine Trail, which connects East Palatka, on the east bank of the St. Johns River, to historic St. Augustine and nearby Anastasia State Park.
 Partially bridging the gap between the two state trails, the Palatka Urban Trail allows cyclists and pedestrians easy access to central Palatka, including a dedicated bicycle and pedestrian lane that crosses the expansive St. Johns River by utilizing US Highway 17 and Palatka's Memorial Bridge.
-Trail gaps remain between Hampton and Lake Butler, as well as Interstate 95 and St. Augustine, and prioritizing additional acquisitions and paving trails through these corridors should remain a priority of the Florida Park Service.
+Trail gaps remain between Hampton and Lake Butler, as well as Interstate 95 and St. Augustine.

 Establishing further connections to the Palatka-to-Lake Butler State Trail by acquiring and paving gaps between Keystone Heights and Gainesville or Florahome and Hawthorne would allow for a journey between Florida's First Coast in St. Augustine (via the Palatka-to-St. Augustine Trail) and the Gainesville area.
 Paved trail connections within the City of Gainesville are extensive and heavily utilized by the dynamic and vibrant local community.
-Gainesville is a designated Trail Town, as the Downtown Connector Trail allows bicycle and pedestrian access between the heart of downtown Gainesville, Depot Park, the Gainesville-to-Hawthorne State Trail, and Paynes Prairie Preserve State Park.
+Gainesville's Depot Park area is a designated Trail Town, as the Downtown Connector Trail allows bicycle and pedestrian access between the heart of downtown Gainesville, Depot Park, the Gainesville-to-Hawthorne State Trail, and Paynes Prairie Preserve State Park.
 West of Depot Park, the University of Florida Campus Greenway provides a direct paved trail connection to the heart of the university campus.
 Northeast of Depot Park, which has blossomed into a major trail hub, the Waldo Road Greenway follows State Highway 24 into northeastern Gainesville, oriented in the direction of the towns of Waldo and Keystone Heights.
 A direct paved trail connection between Gainesville and Keystone Heights would allow for a multi-day cycling adventure between Gainesville and Mike Roess Gold Head Branch State Park.
 To the southwest, the Archer Braid Trail begins in the Gainesville suburbs and follows State Highway 24 (Archer Road) southwest to the town of Archer.